 Some of the tips to improve your sleep hygiene may seem obvious, while others not so much.
 For starters, aside from investing in a good-quality, comfortable mattress, don’t forget the linens and pillows.
 You need to feel comfortable with your whole sleep environment, and lumpy pillows or scratchy sheets won’t help.

-Whether it’s taking a warm bath (perhaps with a few drops of Quiet Essential Oil Blend), doing gentle stretching exercises, puttering around the kitchen preparing the next day’s meals, or anything else, doing the same things at the same time every night can help prepare your body for sleep.
+Whether it’s taking a warm bath, doing gentle stretching exercises, puttering around the kitchen preparing the next day’s meals, or anything else, doing the same things at the same time every night can help prepare your body for sleep.
 The trick is to keep your actions and environment as calm as possible.

 Sleep issues can be frustrating, but sometimes it’s the simple tricks that work best.